COGNITIVE BEHAVIORAL THERAPY

 Early, unconscious survival skills and patterns of disconnection can deeply affect our sense of self, emotions, physiology, behaviors and relationships.
 Learning how to work simultaneously with these various aspects of the self can lead to radical shifts and help heal complex trauma.
 As such, NARM has become a well- regarded component in Trauma-Informed Care and healing the negative effects of adverse childhood experience.
 NARM is a mindfulness-based clinical treatment that can help people uncover who they truly are beneath their habitual ways of relating to themselves and the world.
 Healing complex trauma can lead to meaningful transformation that helps people obtain deeper connection and greater wellbeing.

-In the process of recovering from a mental illness, grief often emerges as a response to the intense changes taking place in an individual and a family.
+In the process of recovering from a substance abuse issue, grief often emerges as a response to the intense changes taking place in an individual and a family.
 Years of unresolved grief is also felt and recognized for the first time.
 Utilizing a process which allows patients to resolve their losses brings understanding and acceptance.
 This process of grieving helps foster healthy lasting recovery and offers both the patient and their loved ones support.

 Because grief is different for everyone, there is no timetable for feelings of pain after loss.
-In fact, attempts to avoid or suppress grief-related pain tend to prolong the process, and can create additional issues, as people seek to numb intense feelings.
+In fact, attempts to avoid or suppress grief-related pain tend to prolong the process, and can create additional issues and possible relapse.
 Prolonged grief, also known as complicated grief, can last months or years and require intensive treatment.
 Without sufficient help and support, such grief can lead to isolation, disconnection and depression.

-For most people, successful readjustment after treatment requires support and learning how to re-engage with life in a positive way.
+For most people, successful readjustment after treatment requires support and learning how to re-engage with life in a positive way without substances.
 Occupational therapy aids in treatment by helping patients to reestablish roles and identities that are meaningful to them.

 More About Occupational Therapy